 Traditional location tracking technology such as Global Positioning Systems (GPS) often have a latency time between pings, meaning that the exact location of objects are unknown in between pings.
+This problem is compounded in low service, remote areas.
+Traditional GPS also does not allow for the tracking of extremely small items of interest such as molecules.

 One problem with the current method of estimating location is that it assumes that the moving object travels along a straight line between the two end-points and with a constant speed.
-In actuality, there is an infinite number of possible scenarios for the motion plan starting from Point A and ending at Point B: (1) the object could stay at point A until just before t_B, and then move to point B instantaneously; (2) conversely, it may quickly travel to point B, shortly after t_A, and then spend the rest of the time at rest until t_B; (3) in-between are many options for the objects starting faster or slower and moving away or towards point B. Thus, more realistic constraints are needed to capture the object's behavior which, in turn, would enable the creation of a more accurate (probabilistic) model for the potential whereabouts of the object.
+In actuality, there is an infinite number of possible scenarios for the motion plan starting from Point A and ending at Point B: (1) the object could stay at point A until just before $t_B$ , and then move to point B instantaneously; (2) conversely, it may quickly travel to point B, shortly after $t_A$ , and then spend the rest of the time at rest until $t_B$ ; (3) in-between are many options for the objects starting faster or slower and moving away or towards point B. Thus, more realistic constraints are needed to capture the object's behavior which, in turn, would enable the creation of a more accurate (probabilistic) model for the potential whereabouts of the object.
 Although traditional location estimation methods may be effective in most typical scenarios, many research-based applications require a significantly more precise methodology.

-To improve the estimation for the positioning of objects Dr. Goce Trajcevski has developed an algorithm utilizing conical geometry to efficiently determine the optimal semantically diverse Points of Interest (PoIs) and the optimal route between them given user constraints like maximum travel distance, preferred PoI categories, etc. [1].
+To improve the estimation for the positioning of objects, Dr. Goce Trajcevski has developed an algorithm utilizing conical geometry to efficiently determine the optimal semantically diverse Points of Interest (PoIs) and the optimal route between them given user constraints like maximum travel distance, preferred PoI categories, etc. [1].
 There is also an additional algorithm developed by Dr. John Krumm that estimates the location of objects from large data sets in a 2D graphical map, known as the Bridgelet method [2].

-The main objective of this project is to design and implement a web application that creates a visualization of the possible whereabouts utilizing the algorithms described above, where:
+The main objective of this Senior Design project is to design and implement a web application that creates a visualization of the possible whereabouts utilizing the algorithms described above, where: